thunderheadone/one-sdk-ios/README.md

 #### Set up the SDK in User mode

-To start tracking, capturing, and receiving optimizations with the Thunderhead SDK in User mode, you must first initialize it with your Thunderhead API parameters.
+To start tracking, capturing, and receiving Optimizations with the Thunderhead SDK in User mode, you must first initialize it with your Thunderhead API parameters.
 You can find your Thunderhead API parameters on the Thunderhead ONE website or in Salesforce Interaction Studio.

 With your parameters ready at hand, add the following lines to the top of the `didFinishLaunchingWithOptions`: